Ms. Rachel

-Rachel Anne Accurso (born November 30, 1982), better known as Ms. Rachel, is an American educator, YouTuber, social media personality, and singer-songwriter.
-She is best known for creating the eponymous YouTube series Ms. Rachel (originally known as Songs for Littles), a children's music series focused on language development for infants, toddlers, and preschoolers.
+Rachel Anne Accurso (née Griffin; born November 30, 1982), better known as Ms. Rachel, is an American YouTuber, educator, singer-songwriter, and activist.
+She created the YouTube series Ms. Rachel (originally Songs for Littles), which combines original songs and classic children's music with a focus on early language development for infants, toddlers, and preschoolers; as of 2026 the channel has more than 20 million subscribers and over 16 billion views.

+Accurso, who holds master's degrees in music education and early childhood education, began the series in 2019 after struggling to find media resources for her son, who had a speech delay.
+The show grew especially popular during the COVID-19 pandemic and has drawn comparisons to Mister Rogers' Neighborhood for its grounding in childhood development research.
+Netflix began streaming compilation episodes of Ms. Rachel in 2025, and the series became one of the platform's most-watched children's shows that year.
+The series received two nominations at the 4th Children's and Family Emmy Awards in 2026.
+Accurso has also received a Streamy Award and a Nickelodeon Kids' Choice Award, among other honors.

+Accurso is an activist for children affected by the Gaza war and by immigration detention.
+Beginning in 2024, she raised funds and publicly advocated for children in Gaza, drawing both support and accusations of antisemitism from several pro-Israel organizations.
+She has campaigned against U.S. Immigration and Customs Enforcement's detention of migrant children, including petitioning to close a family detention facility and meeting with lawmakers on Capitol Hill in June 2026.

 Early and personal life

-Accurso (née Griffin) was born in Biddeford, Maine, and raised in Sanford, Maine.
-She was raised, along with her sister, by a single mother.
+Accurso was born Rachel Anne Griffin outside of Portland, Maine in the city of Biddeford, and raised in nearby Sanford.
+She was raised, along with her sister, by a single mother, and has stated that in her youth they "struggled... to afford things."
 As a teenager and young adult, she worked a variety of jobs, including working for a summer program for disabled children, teaching music to refugee children through the Boys & Girls Club in Maine, and working as a music teacher at a public preschool in New York City before starting her YouTube channel.
+She also participated in community theater.

-She attended Sanford High School, where she participated in theatre, and the University of Southern Maine.
+She attended Sanford High School, where she participated in theatre, before she moved and began attending Marshwood High School.
+She subsequently attended the University of Southern Maine.
 She earned a master's degree in music education from New York University in 2016 and a second master's degree in early childhood education from the American College of Education.

-She met her husband, Broadway music director and composer Aron Accurso, at a Unitarian Church in New York in 2010, and married him in July 2016.
-Their first child was born in 2018.
-On April 8, 2025, Accurso announced that she and her husband had a second child via surrogacy.
+She met her husband, Broadway music director and composer Aron Accurso, at a Unitarian Universalist Church in New York in 2010.
+They were married in July 2016.
+Their first child, a son, was born in 2018.
+On April 8, 2025, Accurso announced that she and her husband had a second child, a daughter, via surrogacy.